-Huawei's new phone lacks Google access after U.S. ban
+Huawei takes on Apple's new iPhone 11 with Mate 30 range

 Huawei’s new phone launch has been marked by uncertainty over whether buyers of the flagship Android device will be able to use apps supported by Google, a unit of Silicon Valley giant Alphabet.

-Holding the launch in Europe underlines the importance of the region’s 500 million consumers to Huawei.
-It lost five percentage points in market share here following the U.S. ban, even as buyers rallied to its brand at home.
+Holding the launch in Europe underlines the importance of the 500 million consumers in the region, where Huawei has lost five percentage points in market share since the U.S. ban, even as buyers rallied to its brand at home.

 Huawei has been running an online marketing campaign, with the slogan “Rethink Possibilities”, recruiting fans to spread the word about the launch.
-The same website will livestream the event, which starts at 2 pm (1200 GMT).

 The Mate 30 range will run on an open-source version of Android - and not on the current version licensed from Google, a source familiar with the matter said.